RasulAlakbarli/notes-from-ultrascale-playbook/docs/index.md

 ### Zero - 3: optimizer state + gradient + parameter partitioning

-The "magic" of **ZeRO-3** is that it collects and discard parameters **layer-by-layer** just in time for the math.
+The "magic" of **ZeRO-3** is that it collects and discards parameters **layer-by-layer** just in time for the math.

 1. **The Trigger:** The code starts the forward pass and reaches **Layer 1**.
 2. **All-Gather (Layer 1):** Each GPU shouts to the others to get the missing shards for *only* Layer 1.
 Now, every GPU has the full parameters for Layer 1.
 3. **Compute:** Each GPU runs its **Micro-batch** through Layer 1.
 4. **Discard (Release):** As soon as the math for Layer 1 is done, the GPUs **delete** the full parameters they just collected, keeping only their original small shard.
 5. **Repeat:** This repeats for Layer 2, Layer 3, and so on.
-6. After that each GPU will hold its local activation.
+6. After that, each GPU will hold its local activation.
-7. Next we do backward pass (exactly the same way as forward pass just inverted in flow) to compute local gradients.
+7. Next we do a backward pass (exactly the same way as the forward pass, just inverted in flow) to compute local gradients.
 8. Perform reduce-scatter to receive the part of gradients that it needs to update in the optimizer ($1/N_d$)
 9. Local optimizer updates its local states in each GPU
 10. Optimizer uses local gradients to update local model parameters